marinov98/Personal_Projects/README.md

 ## To Do's
 - make the program able to accept csv's (and maybe other file types in the future)
 - restructure the program to a CLI
-- make a website for the stat calculator
+- make a website for the calculator
 - use cmake to launch

 ## Outside namespaces used